Frequent Stopping IV and V

 CAG Façade and off-site at Yaletown-Roundhouse Station

 The multi-media practice of Australia-based Anishinaabe artist Rolande Souliere entangles the visual language of hard-edged geometric abstraction with that of contemporary traffic signage to consider how colonial infrastructures mark both spaces and the people inhabiting them.
-Her solo exhibition Frequent Stopping IV and V presents new large-scale, site-specific work at the Contemporary Art Gallery’s two public sites: its street level façade and the nearby Yaletown-Roundhouse Station.
+Her solo exhibition Frequent Stopping IV and V presents two new large-scale, site-specific works across the street level façade of the Contemporary Art Gallery and off-site at the nearby Yaletown-Roundhouse train station.
 This exhibition draws from Souliere’s ongoing body of work that creates interventions using caution tape and street barrier patterns in immersive, muscular installations.

 Souliere has a long history of working with the materials and metaphors of the road.
 Earlier sculpture and installation projects, often using compositional strategies of repetition through stacking, wrapping, weaving and binding, have incorporated automobile tail-lights and headlamps, GPS systems and reflective roadside signage.
 Stripped from their usual contexts and redeployed within the gallery space, these seemingly universal symbols are uncoupled from their role as wayfinding aids and instead suggest the extent to which regulatory bodies dictate our movements on the land, and the role of the automobile in the hungry expansionism of North American colonial infrastructure.